dporru/dotfiles/README.md

 Apart from that, the installation steps are currently quite easy:

-1. Run `./linking`, this will automatically create symlinks to all files and folders in the files directory in your home directory (so that file is linked to by ~/.file).
+1. Run `./install`, this will walk you through the required steps for installing and configuring these dotfiles.
 2. Modify to your liking.

-Uninstalling is as simple as running `./linking -r` which will remove all symlinks in your home directory to files and folders in the files directory.
+Uninstalling is as simple as running `./install -r` which will remove all symlinks in your home directory to files and folders in the files directory.